xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-28-starfest-at-the-tote.md

   </a>
 </div>

 Next, half request came from Eora to deliver a lovely shoegaze/alternative emo rock performance.
 Their ethereal songs translated perfectly to a live setting, as their deep basslines and bright guitars created a very full sound.
-Their music provided a more thoughtful, introspective refrain from Chromatin's previous high-energy act.
+Their music provided a more thoughtful, introspective change of tone from Chromatin's previous high-energy act.
 <br><br>
 I particularly enjoyed their harmonised and clean vocals, contrasting many other more intense sets that would follow.